HelixVita/FelixVita-Proxyshop-Plugins/README.md

 > 2004 Joe Proxy • Not for Sanctioned Play • DST 140/165 U

 and if any collector info is missing, it will simply be omitted.

+## Thank you

+- Magic Proxies server on Discord — for helping me get started, and for being a fantastic community
+- Investigamer — for creating and maintaining Proxyshop
+- lmonair — for the 1993 frame assets
+- Day7 — for hosting the most up-to-date dropbox repo of CCGHQ set symbol SVGs (linked in instructions, step 5)